adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 ```

 This is an example of our annotation in action.
-We can annotation each class with multiple `@MissingFeature` annotation and specify a severity as well as an description.
+We can annotation each class with multiple `@MissingFeature` annotation and specify a severity as well as a description.

 ```java